And I'm going to be telling him, you've got to end this war.

 You've made it very clear.

-So all that to say, I think we asked Mike Rowe and the guys from Life Below Zero if they think that having a generator and heating and air conditioning.
+So, all that to say, I think we asked Mike Rowe and the guys from Life Below Zero if they think that having a generator and heating and air conditioning.

-You don't watch the show.
+Don't watch the show.

 Absolutely not.

-So then I'm not saying I watched it.
+I'm not saying I watch the show.

-You wouldn't have to answer that qu you need that question answered.
+You wouldn't have to answer that question.

 They do.